Romans 7

 So then, if while her husband is living she is joined to another man, she shall be called an adulteress; but if her husband dies, she is free from the law, so that she is not an adulteress though she is joined to another man.

+(a) An adulteress.
 We died to the law so that we might be joined to another (see next verse).
-A Christian who runs back to the law (their former husband) is committing spiritual adultery.
-Running back to the law is cheating on Jesus.
+A Christian who returns to the law is committing spiritual adultery.
+They are cheating on Jesus and are essentially saying, “Christ died for nothing” (see Gal.
+2:21).

-(b) She is free from the law and so are we.
-We do not need to follow the Ten Commandments; we do not even need to know the Ten Commandments.
+(b) She is free from the law and in Christ so are we.
+We do not need to follow or even know the Ten Commandments.
 Being free from the law does not mean we are lawless or lawbreakers.
-It means we are governed by something infinitely better, namely the indwelling Spirit of Christ.
+It means we are governed by something better than rules, namely the indwelling Spirit of Christ.

 (c) She is not an adulteress.
 A widow who remarries cannot be accused of infidelity.

-We who have surrendered fully to the grace of God are sometimes called antinomian, as though we were unfaithful to the law.
-“Grace preachers are opposed to the law.”
+We who trust in the grace of God are sometimes called antinomian or anti-law.
+(The word “antinomian” is derived from the Greek words anti (against) and nomos (law).)
 Nothing could be further from the truth.
-Like Paul, we believe the law is good (Rom.
-7:12).
-And like Paul we believe that Christ is the end or culmination of the law for all who believe (Rom.
+Like Paul, we believe the law is good if used properly (Rom.
+7:12, 1 Tim.
+1:8).
+And like Paul, we also believe that Christ is the end or culmination of the law for all who believe (Rom.
 10:4).
-Since we have died with Christ, we are free from the law.
+The law is for the ungodly and sinners (1 Tim.
+1:9).
+It is not for those who have put their faith in Christ.

 Romans 7:4